Australian Compassion Council

 In Australia, the Charter for Compassion is governed by the Australian Compassion Council.

-Mark Crosweller is the Director General of Emergency Management Australia, the Australian Government’s lead agency for disaster and emergency management.
-He is currently completing a PhD on compassion at the University of Western Australia.
+Mark Crosweller is the Director of Ethical Intelligence, and has 35 years of experience as a senior executive, practitioner and policy maker in the areas of crisis, disaster and emergency management, mitigation and resilience.
+Between 2012 and 2019, he was the Director General of Emergency Management Australia, the Australian Government’s lead agency for disaster and emergency management.
+Mark is currently completing a PhD on compassion at the University of Western Australia.